 - Large knob of unsalted butter for greasing

 - 300 ml full-fat milk

 - Powdered sugar for dusting

 The next time you are looking for a special dish to bring to a potluck or breakfast/brunch, a clafoutis is eye-catching and just exotic enough to enhance your reputation as a chef par excellence.

-We used up those 40 pounds of cherries!
+We used up those 30 pounds of ruby jewels!

 When I first opened that huge box of cherries, I was a little dismayed.